Abatement

 The Seven-year rule means that gifts you make during your lifetime become completely free from Inheritance Tax if you survive for at least seven years after making them.

-Severance of tenancy is the legal process of changing property ownership from joint tenants (where the survivor inherits automatically) to tenants in common (where each owner can leave their share in their [will](/glossary/will)).
+Severance of tenancy is the legal process of changing property ownership from joint tenants to tenants in common, allowing each owner to leave their share in their will.

-Share valuation is the process of determining what [company shares](/glossary/company-shares) are worth for inheritance tax and probate purposes, using HMRC-approved methods based on whether shares are publicly traded or privately held.
+Share valuation is the process of determining what company shares are worth for inheritance tax and probate purposes, using HMRC-approved methods.

-A shareholders' agreement is a private contract between company shareholders that sets out how the business will be run, how [shares](/glossary/company-shares) can be transferred, and what happens when a shareholder dies or wants to exit.
+A shareholders' agreement is a private contract between company shareholders that sets out how shares can be transferred and what happens when a shareholder dies.

 A small estate is one where the total value of assets is low enough that the executor can access funds and administer the estate without obtaining a formal grant of probate.

-The small gifts exemption allows you to give up to £250 to unlimited [recipients](/glossary/beneficiary) each tax year without inheritance tax, provided you haven't used another exemption for the same person.
+The small gifts exemption allows you to give up to £250 to unlimited recipients each tax year without inheritance tax, if you haven't used another exemption for that person.

-A social media account in [estate](/glossary/estate) context is an online profile (Facebook, Instagram, X, etc.) held under license that cannot be inherited, but may be memorialised or deleted according to the platform's policies.
+A social media account in estate context is an online profile held under license that cannot be inherited, but may be memorialised or deleted according to platform policies.

-A sole trader is someone who runs their own business as an individual, with no [legal separation](/glossary/separation) between the person and the business, meaning they're personally responsible for all business debts.
+A sole trader is someone who runs their own business as an individual, with no legal separation between the person and the business, meaning personal liability for all debts.

 A solicitor is a qualified legal professional regulated by the Solicitors Regulation Authority who provides expert legal advice, including will writing and estate planning.

-A specific legacy is a gift in your [will](/glossary/will) of a particular item you own, such as "my diamond engagement ring" or "my 2020 Audi Q5", identified by describing the specific asset with possessive language.
+A specific legacy is a gift in your will of a particular item you own, such as "my diamond engagement ring" or "my 2020 Audi Q5", identified with possessive language.

 A spouse is your husband or wife—someone you are legally married to under UK law, giving you significant inheritance rights, tax exemptions, and legal protections.